japila-books/spark-sql-internals/docs/ClusteredDistribution.md

 createPartitioning(numPartitions: Int): Partitioning
 ----

-NOTE: `createPartitioning` is part of spark-sql-Distribution.md#createPartitioning[Distribution Contract] to create a spark-sql-SparkPlan-Partitioning.md[Partitioning] for a given number of partitions.

 `createPartitioning` creates a `HashPartitioning` for the <<clustering, clustering expressions>> and the input `numPartitions`.

 `createPartitioning` reports an `AssertionError` when the <<requiredNumPartitions, number of partitions>> is not the input `numPartitions`.